The Multidimensional UniverseFrom The Science of Spirituality

 The following passage from the ancient Hindu text, the Vishnu Purana, states much the same thing as Pythagoras did: “This universe, composed of seven zones … is everywhere swarming with living creatures, large or small … so that there is not the eighth part of an inch in which they do not abound”.
 Eastern spiritual science describes seven planes – the lower planes express more of the matter aspect and are therefore more “material”, and the higher planes express more of the energy aspect and are therefore more “subtle”.
-The seven planes are not specific locations; they all interpenetrate each other and occupy the same space.
-Different levels of consciousness are required to perceive the different planes or dimensions.
+The seven planes are not specific locations; they all interpenetrate each other and occupy the same space (like different frequencies of reality).
+Different levels of consciousness are required to perceive the different frequencies, dimensions or planes.

 Kabbalah has its own system of cosmology called the “Tree of Life” (see Figure 3a).
-It has ten Sephiroth or “worlds”, which correspond exactly with the seven planes of the Eastern systems.
-This can be seen in Figure 3b.
+It has ten Sephiroth or “worlds” that correspond exactly with the seven planes of the Eastern systems, which can be seen in Figure 3b.

 Figure 3a – The Tree of Life

 There are several important points relating to these diagrams that require explanation:

 - Three triads are evident in the Tree of Life.
 The top triad is Yechidah (spirit), the middle triad is Chiah (soul), and the bottom triad is Neshamah (mental body), Rauch (emotional body) and Nefesh (etheric body).
 These terms will be described in subsequent chapters.